syntasso/kratix-docs/docs/workshop/part-ii/05-updating-status.md

 ## Request a resource and check its status

-The `run` script is included in the Pipeline's container image, so to have these scheduling changes take effect, you need to rebuild and re-load the Docker image.
+The `run` script is included in the Pipeline's container image, so to have these destination selector changes take effect, you need to rebuild and re-load the Docker image.

 The `test-pipeline` script builds, loads, and runs the Docker image.